Frequently asked questions

 Q: What if the veteran uses oxygen therapy or will need a wheelchair?

-The safety, comfort and enjoyment of our veterans are of the utmost importance to us.
+A: The safety, comfort and enjoyment of our veterans are of the utmost importance to us.
 As such, Freedom Honor Flight has medical professionals as members of our board of directors plus each flight carries a full crew of physicians, paramedics and medically trained guardians.
 We are able to safely and comfortably transport many veterans who use oxygen therapy and/or wheelchairs.

 Q: Are terminally ill veterans given any special priority?